NHL fan banned from Colorado Avalanche games after spreading friend’s ashes on the ice - NewsBreak

 Clark attended the Avalanche game at Denver’s Ball Arena on Jan.
 8, where he decided to honor his late friend by pouring some of his ashes over the glass and onto the ice.

 “The usher asked me, ‘What was that?’
 I gotta be honest with you.
 It was my friend.
 ‘What do you mean?’
 I said, ‘Well he passed away.
-Yesterday was his service and I spread some of his ashes out there,’” Clark recalled.Avalanche watch parties will be 21-up at McGregor Square
+Yesterday was his service and I spread some of his ashes out there,’” Clark recalled.Distinguished Young Women talk about ‘incredible opportunity’ as Finals near

 Clark said he was then brought to the arena’s concourse, where he spoke with security.
 He was ultimately escorted out of the building.